Morningstar Star Rating Explainer: What They Are & How To Use Them

 Go to any mutual fund and chances are, if they have a good rating, they will tell you what their Morningstar rating is!

-For example, Thrivent lists Morningstar ratings of their funds on the Fund Details page for one of their five-star funds, the Thrivent Mid Cap Stock Fund (TMSIX).
+For example, Thrivent lists Morningstar ratings of their funds on the Fund Details page for one of their four-star funds, the Thrivent Mid Cap Stock Fund (TMSIX).
 Many mutual fund companies will have a page devoted to listing their Morningstar Ratings, such as this one by Dupree Mutual funds.

-But what do these ratings mean?
 Are they handed out like Yelp ratings or is there more involved?
-Let’s find out.

 Table of Contents